yk-nie/Dynamics-Programmable-Laser-Graded-Neuron/README.md

 # Dynamics-Programmable-Laser-Graded-Neuron

-This repository contains the code, data, and supporting materials associated with our work:

-**“Dynamics-programmable laser neuron for high-speed photonic reservoir computing”**
+This repository contains the code, data, and supporting materials associated with our work: **“Dynamics-programmable laser neuron for high-speed photonic reservoir computing”** during the review process.